PreK-12th grade: Advocacy Support Service

 My approach is different by design.
 My services focus on advocacy skill building: helping you prepare, plan, and show up with clarity and confidence, so you feel ready to speak up on behalf of your child - again and again.

 I work closely with you behind the scenes to review documents, clarify your priorities, and prepare you to walk into the meeting clear, calm, and confident.
-I don’t attend meetings because my focus is on helping you show up as your child’s strongest advocate, not replacing your voice.
+I don’t typically attend meetings because my focus is on helping you show up as your child’s strongest advocate, not replacing your voice.

 This kind of behind-the-scenes advocacy isn’t new—it’s just less visible.
 But it’s powerful.
 And for many families, it leads to stronger relationships with school teams, better outcomes, and a deep sense of ownership over the process.